raspdevpy/ccdoc/guide/Channel/channelUsed.md

-::: tip Related Functions [$channelID](../Channel/channelID.md), return the ID from the channel the command is executed in.
+::: tip Related Functions [$channelID](../Channel/channelID.md) will return the channelID where the command was executed.
 :::

 ##### Function Difficulty: <Badge type="tip" text="Easy" vertical="middle" />